ianstormtaylor/hpmor/Readme.md

 ## Volumes

 ![Volume 1: Harry Potter and the Methods of Rationality](1%20-%20Harry%20Potter%20and%20the%20Methods%20of%20Rationality/cover.png)

+> Every inch of wall space is covered by a bookcase.
+Each bookcase has six shelves, going almost to the ceiling.
+Some bookshelves are stacked to the brim with hardback books: science, maths, history, and everything else.
+Other shelves...

 ```yaml
 Title: Harry Potter and the Methods of Rationality
 Pages: 352